When Less is More: The LLM Scaling Paradox in Context Compression: The Size-Fidelity Paradox

 \section{The Size-Fidelity Paradox}

-In this section, we begin by characterizing \textbf{The Size-Fidelity Paradox} through two dissection tasks designed to isolate distinct failure modes.
-Specifically, we demonstrate that larger models exhibit a heightened propensity for \textit{knowledge overwriting}, where source facts are substituted with internal knowledge, and \textit{semantic drift}, in which loose restructuring is prioritized over verbatim preservation.
+In this section, we characterize the \textbf{Size-Fidelity Paradox} through two dissection tasks designed to isolate distinct failure modes.
+Specifically, we demonstrate that larger models exhibit a heightened propensity for \textit{knowledge overwriting}, where source facts are substituted with internal knowledge, and \textit{semantic drift}, in which loose restructuring precedence over verbatim preservation.
 These results confirm that fidelity loss is a systematic consequence of scaling rather than random error.